Our gifts of generosity- time, money, energy- given with a pure heart are an offering, a pleasing aroma to God.

 6. Poinsettias for 99¢ at Home Depot on Black Friday

 Buy 10, throw them on your mantle, table, entryway, really anywhere that needs a little decorating.
 After the holidays you can keep them (or in our case try to keep them alive as long as possible), reuse the soil, compost them, or just throw them away.
 They biodegrade so this makes up for all the paper products.
-For those who dread venturing out on Black Friday, Home Improvement stores are generally pretty safe (read: they don't draw mobs).
+For those who dread venturing out on Black Friday, Home Depot is about the only store we brave in person!

 7. Mangers - A Completely Unbiased Perspective